alexjharrison/rwpoa-v2/src/content/posts/20230420232648-rwpoa-4-8-23-board-meeting-notes.md

 <!--StartFragment-->

-**RWPOA 5-4-24 Annual Meeting Notes**
+**RWPOA 10-12-24 Board Meeting Notes**

-     A Rolling Woods Property Owners Association Membership Meeting was held Saturday May 4, 2024 at 11:00 AM at the Thornton House 7309 Hidden Brook Rd
+     A Rolling Woods Property Owners Association Board Meeting was held Saturday October 10, 2024 10:00 AM at the Common Area

-     Dave called the meeting to order at 11:15 am.
+     Dave called the meeting to order at 10 am.
 Attendance is shown on Attachment 1.
-With the proxies received in the mail, a quorum was present.